traefik/traefik/docs/content/user-guides/cert-manager.md

 ## Pre-requisites

-To obtain certificates from cert-manager usable in Traefik Proxy, you'll need to:
+To obtain certificates from cert-manager that can be used in Traefik Proxy, you will need to:

 1. Have cert-manager properly configured
 2. Have Traefik Proxy configured